roadrunner-server/roadrunner-docs/beep-beep/grpc.md

     # This option is required
     cert: ""

-    # Path to the CA certificate
+    # Path to the CA certificate, defines the set of root certificate authorities that servers use if required to verify a client certificate.
+Used with the `client_auth_type` option.
     #
     # This option is optional
     root_ca: ""

-    # Client auth type
+    # Client auth type.
     #
     # This option is optional.
 Default value: no_client_certs.
 Possible values: request_client_cert, require_any_client_cert, verify_client_cert_if_given, require_and_verify_client_cert, no_client_certs
     client_auth_type: ""